 If the goal is to regain your ability to direct your focus using your executive functioning apparatus and you are having trouble doing so, try to engage your brain in a conversation about where it wants to focus right now and why.
 Once you two can agree on what is happening inside, perhaps you can then agree on what needs to change to return your poor mind to its original willingness to be flexible and look around outside.

 Perspective: Perspective helps us determine what matters in the long run.
 What matters is, of course, a philosophical question.
 Therefore, we turn now to a metaphysical exploration of meaning.
 It is created most potently when we can derive it standing in the psychological intersection of existentialism and feminism.
 Existentially, our frame of reference is most robust and resilient when it is constructed out of our own hard-fought set of criteria.
 In other words, we are most powerful when we decide for ourselves what matters and why.
 Feminists believe that too often “our” point of view has been established for us by the patriarchal world in which we are immersed.
 That is a very dangerous state of affairs (for both women and men) because inherited beliefs are very, very often misfitting.
-Misfitting beliefs will cause us to develop a bit of a callous on the part of our self that allows something to matter – leaving us desensitized to what we are doing.
+Misfitting beliefs will cause us to develop a bit of a callous on the part of our self that allows something to matter – leaving us desensitized to the process of exploring why we are doing what we are doing.
 You can see how that could lead to problems like boredom, burnout, depression, lack of focus and so on, all of which will hinder our memory.
 We are supposed to create for ourselves a personal understanding of the relative importance of things in our daily lives based on the talents and gifts of ours that we wish to bring forth and master.
 We are then supposed to use that understanding to maintain a fairly consistent perspective on what is most meaningful to us in the big picture.

 A perspective determined for us rather than by us can create a problem in two directions – either nothing matters because we are not invested in the outcome (see Depression above) or everything matters because we have bought in completely to cultural expectations (see Stress above).
 Without perspective, our ability to authentically triage what is clamoring for our attention is hamstrung, meaning we are at risk of being a servant to a culture that is extremely willing to tell us what matters.